 It might be even longer if you're out of work or don’t earn above the minimum earning threshold which changes each year.
 If something unexpected happens, such as losing your job, your repayments will stop until your income reaches the threshold again.

-Unlike other debts, you don’t have to make repayments if your income drops, so you shouldn’t prioritise paying your student loan over your overdraft or credit cards.
+Unlike other debts, your repayments are in line with your income, and if your pay drops below the threshold your repayments will stop.
+This is why you shouldn’t prioritise paying your student loan over your overdraft or credit cards.

 Student loans do not go on credit files, but if you're getting a big loan like mortgage the company might ask if you have one so they can take that into account.